 Edmund Optics is pleased to announce that several of its facilities, including the corporate headquarters in Barrington, New Jersey, are ISO 9001 certified.
 EO employs a strict global quality program that is monitored by experienced staff and supported by the most innovative optical testing available.

 EO manufactured products undergo rigorous and thorough testing as part of the company's quality program and in compliance with EO's global quality procedures.

 View our coporate ISO:9001 Certificate (PDF 106KB)

 Edmund Optics has been a leader in the optics and optical components since 1942.
 Since inception we have continually changed our practices to meet the demands of an ever changing market.
 As the world is becoming increasingly aware of the environment, Edmund Optics has put environmental management at the heart of our operations.
 We are doing this through the implementation of ISO 14001, an Environmental Management System (EMS), which maps out a criteria for improving resource efficiency and waste reduction.
 We hope our initiative will develop and sustain both supply and demand for greener goods, services and products, and reduce waste both in and outside of the company.
-We hope to be ISO 14001 certified by December 2015.
+We are proud to announce we received certification in January 2016.

 ISO Policy Statement

 The environmental policy at Edmund Optics Barrington is used to ensure that the employees and the public understand the environmental goals here at EO.
 It is the policy of Edmund Optics to ensure that the environmental impact of its activities, products, and services is as small as is reasonably feasible.
 Edmund Optics is committed to continual environmental improvement, the reduction of pollutants, and compliance with all legal and other requirements that relate to our environmental aspects.